18 Month Sleep Regression And How To Get Through It FAST

 7. Try The ‘Gradual Retreat’ Method Of Sleep Training

-By gradually leaving the room, it addresses your toddler’s increased separation anxiety and allows you to make sure they stay in bed.
+The Gradual Retreat is one of my preferred sleep training strategies because it addresses your toddler’s separation anxiety and allows you to make sure they stay in bed.

 You can start by sitting next to their bed but not touching them.
 Then, each night after, move further and further away until you are outside the bedroom using only your voice as comfort; keeping communication to a minimum.